-Impairment on fixed assets, right-of-use assets and intangible assets (Continued)
+Impairment on fixed assets and intangible assets (Continued)

 Recoverable amount is the higher of fair value less costs of disposal and value in use.
-In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset for which the estimates of future cash flows have not been adjusted.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset (or a cash-generating unit) for which the estimates of future cash flows have not been adjusted.